 - No tribal or IHS direct care facility exists within a 40-mile radius of the patient’s residence.

 - An IHS or tribal direct care facility cannot provide the required emergency or specialty care.

 - A patient’s alternative resources are not enough to cover the total cost of required care.

 - The service is determined to be within established medical priority

-You are eligible for PRC services through the Siletz Tribal Health Department if you have registered through Purchased/Referred Care or the Siletz Clinic and/or updated that registration within the past year, and
+You are eligible for PRC services through the Siletz Tribal Health Department if you have registered with the Siletz Clinic or updated that registration within the past twelve months, and

-1. You are an enrolled Siletz tribal member, or a minor dependent through age 18 of an enrolled member and
+1. You are an enrolled Siletz tribal member, or a minor dependent under the age of 19 who is living in a household of an enrolled member and

 - Reside within the Oregon eleven-county service area of: Lincoln, Tillamook, Marion, Polk, Yamhill, Linn, Lane, Benton, Multnomah, Washington, and Clackamas counties.
 This is called the Siletz Purchased/Referred Care Delivery Area (SPRCDA).

 - You may be away from the SPRCDA and still be eligible for PRC if you are a full-time student, foster child, or transient (migratory/seasonal worker), or you have left the SPRCDA less than 180 days before the date of service.

 - A non-Indian woman pregnant with a PRC eligible Siletz Tribal member’s child and residing within the SPRCDA.
 If you are not married to the father of your child, he must verify he is the father with a notarized written statement.